tamirkifle/astronoma/README.md

-# Astronoma - AI-Powered Universe Explorer
+# Astronomia - AI-Powered Universe Explorer

 Explore the cosmos with Llama 4-powered narration and intelligent chat assistance.